radicand/cookbook/README.md

 This repository contains the necessary submodules.
 All development is housed on Gitlab, this Github repository is for convienience.

+Be sure to get the submodules: `git submodule update --init --recursive`

 ## Common

 Common has the code that generates bindings from the backend for the frontend.
 Run `npm run generate-gql` in `common/` any time you change the graphql structure on the backend to keep it in sync.